 Asphalt Binder Aging

 Aging of asphalt binder can be attributed to various factors, including volatilization, oxidation, and polymerization.
-These processes lead to changes in the binder’s properties over time, impacting its performance in pavements.
-With proper testing equipment, such as double exhaust vents and temperature display, RTFO testing can accurately measure the effects of aging on asphalt binders.
+These processes lead to changes in the binder’s properties over time, impacting its performance on pavements.
+With proper testing equipment, such as double exhaust vents and temperature displays, RTFO testing can accurately measure the effects of aging on asphalt binders.

 Predicting Pavement Behavior and Distress